 If your varicose veins make it increasingly difficult to fall asleep, you should consider a permanent treatment.
 At Vein911, we are experts in minimally invasive surgical procedures that erase varicose veins and allow patients to resume their daily lives.

 We offer ultrasound guided foam sclerotherapy in which a foam is injected into the vein to close it off.
 This brief procedure requires no anesthesia because the needle used is small.

 For endovenous laser treatment, we use a thin laser fiber to puncture the damaged vein and heat up the vein wall.
 The heat collapses the vein, while blood flow shifts to healthier veins.
 The treated vein disappears within a couple weeks.

-To learn more about these procedures and other varicose vein treatments, contact the Vein911 office today for an appointment.
+To learn more about these procedures and other varicose vein treatments, contact the Vein911 Vein Treatment Center today for an appointment.
 We’re here to help you get relief from the symptoms of varicose veins — and get a good night’s sleep.